Key Facts: Women and HIV/AIDS

 This report provides an overview of the impact of the HIV/AIDS epidemic on women.
 It draws from recent data and research on the epidemiology of HIV/AIDS among women, including data on cases and mortality; health services use and coverage; and attitudinal data from several recent national surveys.
 Key Facts presents current snapshots and trends over time, and examines the impact of the epidemic on women generally, as well as the disproportionate impact on minority women.

 This report and a related fact sheet on Women and HIV/AIDS were developed for a Capitol Hill Briefing on Women and HIV/AIDS.
-For more information on the Foundation’s briefing series, see the Capitol Hill Briefing Series on Women’s Health Policy page and the Capitol Hill Briefing Series on HIV/AIDS page of our web site.
+For more information on the Foundation’s briefing series, see the Capitol Hill Briefing Series on HIV/AIDS page of our web site.

 also of interest